Advances in HIV Treatment

 We’ve produced a new treatment enhancer.

-Cobicistat (Tybost) is a pharmacokinetic enhancer, which means it boosts the performance of other drugs.
-It doesn’t actually directly affect the HIV virus; instead, it increases the levels of two protease inhibitors—atazanavir (Reyataz) and darunavir (Prezista)—in the blood.
+Cobicistat (Tybost) and ritonavir (Norvir) are pharmacokinetic enhancers, which boost the performance of other drugs.
+They don't actually directly affect the HIV virus; instead, they increase the levels of specific protease inhibitors in the blood.
 This makes the protease inhibitors—drugs that do fight the HIV virus—more effective.

 We’ve simplified ways to take combination therapy.

 HIV treatment, known as highly active antiretroviral therapy (HAART), usually involves at least three different drugs, and each medication might have its own specific instructions.
 The various combinations can be difficult to manage, depending on which drugs you take.
 Fortunately, five new combination products have gained FDA approval in the last 10 years.
 These simplify therapy by combining two to four medicines in one pill.
 One study showed that these combination pills reduced the virus and enhanced the immune system of 80% of HIV patients who participated.
-The newest five combination medicines are:
+These representative combination antiviral formulations include:

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced